Elijah-Silva/covid/README.md

 This Shiny application may be accessed [here](https://elisilva.shinyapps.io/covid/)

+## To-Do

+1. Add date input for leaflet, where the user is change map based on a specific date (ability to see the evolution of COVID, rather than a static view of data from today's date)

 ## Bugs

 1. Countries missing data in the ECDC dataset for today's date are not included in the dashboard (i.e. Spain)

 ## Authors